scacela/oci-ndrives-mnodes/README.md

 Prerequisites:
 - 1 bastion node
-- An SSH key pair that can be used to access the bastion node
+- 1 pair of SSH keys that can be used to access the bastion node
-- Nodes that are ssh accessible from the bastion node
+- The nodes to which the block volumes will be attached are are SSH-accessible from the bastion node
-- An SSH key pair that can be used to access the non-bastio node (may be the same SSH key pair as previous)
+- 1 pair of SSH keys that can be used to access all non-bastion nodes (may be the same SSH key pair as previous)
-- Names of the non-bastion nodes can be singled out from other nodes in your compartment using regex Identify 1 bastion node and a number of other nodes that can be sshed into from the bastion.
+- The display names of the non-bastion nodes can be collectively referenced in your compartment using a regular expression

 Usage instructions:
 - Get the project: